The Gold Robbers: Availability

-It was one of the last major ITV series produced in monochrome, before they commenced colour production later that same year, which limited the series' repeat potential.
-Aside from a late evening run in 1970, it was not repeated on television again for over 50 years until it was reshown on Talking Pictures TV, commencing on 4 September 2023.
+The Gold Robbers was one of the last major series produced in monochrome by ITV before they commenced colour production later that year.
+The migration of television to colour limited the repeat potential of the series.
+Aside from a late evening run in 1970, it was not repeated on television again for over 50 years, when it was broadcast on Talking Pictures TV, commencing on 4 September 2023.

 The complete series was released on DVD by Network on 1 July 2013.